-Figure 4.6: General settings dialogue
+Figure 4.5: GUI settings dialogue

 The dialogue is split up into three tabs.
-The General settings tab is used to configure settings that apply to all configurations.
+The GUI tab gives settings for the Graphical User Interface (GUI).
+These settings are stored in the configuration specific config.ini files.
+The Advanced settings tab is used to configure settings that apply to all configurations.
 These settings are stored in the user-specific registry setting.
-The Current configuration tab is used to configure settings that apply to the current configuration.
-These settings are stored in the configuration specific config.ini files.
-The ConfigSettings tab contains configuration specific setting that can be overruled for the local machine.
+The Configuration tab contains configuration specific setting that can be overruled for the local machine.
 These settings are stored in the registry.

-In the General settings tab the following settings can be configured:
+In the GUI settings tab the following settings can be configured: